£5,000 Shell LiveWIRE Smarter Future Awards (February 2015)

 2.Shaping a sustainable energy future

-- By 2030, society will need between 30% and 40% more water, food and other natural resources.
+- The Challenge: By 2030, society will need between 30% and 40% more water, food and other natural resources .

-- Shell LiveWIRE is looking for smart solutions that reduce, reuse or recycle essential natural resources to help meet the demands from a growing population.
+- Shell LiveWIRE supports the most innovative and commercially viable solutions that reduce, reuse or recycle essential natural resources to help meet the demands from a growing population..

 3.Smarter mobility solutions

-- Shell LiveWIRE is searching for innovators with ideas that could enhance energy efficiency or even create green energy or lower carbon emissions.
+- Shell LiveWIRE supports innovators with ideas that could enhance energy efficiency, improve renewable energy technologies or reduce carbon emissions.

-- A rapidly growing urban population will make our cities, public transport networks, roads, ports and airports busier than ever, not to mention the environmental impact that all this extra movement will create.
+- The Challenge: A rapidly growing urban population will make our cities, public transport networks, roads, ports and airports busier than ever.
+It is predicted the number of cars on our road will triple to 2 billion by 2050.
+The big challenge is to reduce the environmental impact that all this extra movement will create.

-- Shell LiveWIRE is seeking new business ideas that will help transport more people and goods safely, cost-effectively, efficiently and with a reduced impact on the environment.
+- Shell LiveWIRE supports young entrepreneurs that help transport more people and goods safely, cost-effectively, efficiently and with a reduced impact on the environment.

 4.Smarter Cities solutions

-- The world’s cities already contribute 70% of global CO2, but the number of people living in cities will grow from 3.5 billion to 6 billion by 2050.
+- The Challenge: The world’s cities already contribute 70% of global carbon emissions, but the number of people living in cities is predicted to grow from 3.5 billion to 6 billion by 2050.

 - Shell LiveWIRE wants to hear about new business ideas that will help to make our urban environments cleaner and more sustainable places to work and live in.